Interlibrary loan - for materials NOT owned by the Torrance Public Library

 When the material you requested arrives, you will be notified by phone or email.
 You have one week to pick up the material before it is sent back to the original location.
 Most books, compact discs, and cassettes check out for three weeks (some items in high demand have restricted loan periods).
 Videos and DVDs check out for seven days.
 Most materials may renewed if there is no waiting list.

 Please log in to your Torrance Public Library account or call your local branch for more information:

 ILL Requests for Microfilm

-To place a ILL request for microfilm, online form above.
+To place an ILL request for microfilm, please use the online form above.
 There is a $5.00 non-refundable service charge per item to initiate the search with no guarantee of delivery.
-Payment is required at the time the items is picked up.
+Payment is required at the time the items are picked up.
 We will make every effort to locate the item nationwide in libraries that provide ILL.
 Patrons will be notified if the lending library charges any additional fees.
 We will call patrons when the microfilm is available, or if we are unable to fill the request.

 We recommend that the you verify that the holding library will loan the film.
 The most important question: will the owning Library loan the item?

 Newspaper names and dates of publication can be verified on the US Newspaper Program site, http://www.neh.gov/projects/usnp.html.
 Examples of a search are provided on the following pages.
 State Library and Historical Societies are often repositories.